 Do you want to do business online with a Dutch government organisation?
 You may need to log in with eHerkenning.
-For instance, if you want to apply for a permit or a subsidy.
+For example, if you need to file tax returns, you want to apply for a permit, or if you want to apply for a subsidy.

 What is eHerkenning?